sertacguler/sertacguler/README.md

 ## I'm a Developer
 - :fire: I'm currently learning everything about JS
-- :zap: 2021 Goals: Contribute more to Open Source projects and
+- :zap: 2021 Goals: Contribute more to Open Source projects
 - :tent: Fun fact: I love to camp and gym

 <br/>